kennyvh/UpdateServicesClientDSC/README.md

 # UpdateServicesClientDSC
 This Resource Module can be used to configure Windows Update Client settings.
 It's primary use case is non domain-joined computers and Nano Server.
 Althought it can also be used for domain-joined computers.

-The project adopted the license.
+The project adopted the MIT license.

 ## Installation
 To install the UpdateServicesClientDSC Module: